-- Because the basic structure of each tax is used as the starting point for determining what constitutes a tax expenditure, elements of the basic tax structure that exempt certain categories of transactions are not considered tax expenditures.
+Because the basic structure of each tax is used as the starting point for determining what constitutes a tax expenditure, elements of the basic tax structure that exempt certain categories of transactions are not considered tax expenditures.
 For example, the sales tax is imposed on retailers for the privilege of selling tangible personal property at retail.
 According to its basic definition, California's sales tax does not apply to sales or leases of real property, sales of services, wholesale transactions, or sales of securities and insurance.
-These exemptions are therefore not considered tax expenditures. - The net operating loss (NOL) deduction levels the playing field for firms with volatile and steady income, and is also not considered a tax expenditure for this report.
+These exemptions are therefore not considered tax expenditures.

+- The net operating loss (NOL) deduction levels the playing field for firms with volatile and steady income, and is also not considered a tax expenditure for this report.
 For example, consider two firms, one with a \$100 loss in year one and a \$300 gain in year two, the second with a \$100 gain in each year.
-Without an NOL deduction, over the two years, the first firm would report \$300 taxable income, while the second would report \$200, even though each had \$200 net income over the two years. - Across-the-board tax rate reductions do not represent tax expenditures.
+Without an NOL deduction, over the two years, the first firm would report \$300 taxable income, while the second would report \$200, even though each had \$200 net income over the two years.
+The 2020-21 Budget Act adopted a temporary 50 percent limitation on the usage of NOLs, which raises revenues.
+In addition, a cap of \$5 million on usage of business tax credits was adopted.
+The interaction of the two limitations raises additional revenue.
+Only the tax expenditures related to the usage of business tax credits are discussed in this report. - Across-the-board tax rate reductions do not represent tax expenditures.
 Tax expenditures resulting from changes in the rate structure only exist if different sets of rates are applied to a similar base. - Progressive rate structures do not constitute tax expenditures.
 The basic structure of California's income tax is progressive.
-For that reason, application of different tax rates to different income levels is a basic characteristic of the tax and does not represent a tax expenditure.

-- Exemptions or exclusions required by the U.S. Constitution, the California Constitution, or federal laws are generally not considered tax expenditures.
-One exception is the inclusion of the sales tax exemption for candy, which has been prohibited by the California Constitution from being taxed since 1992, but had been subject to sales tax prior to that constitutional change. - Changes in tax law that alter penalties or interest or that accelerate or defer tax payments are generally not considered tax expenditures unless they are very narrowly targeted.
+For that reason, application of different tax rates to different income levels is a basic characteristic of the tax and does not represent a tax expenditure. - Exemptions or exclusions required by the U.S. Constitution, the California Constitution, or federal laws are generally not considered tax expenditures, even if they would qualify as tax expenditures if adopted by statute.
+One exception is the inclusion of the sales tax exemption for candy, which has been prohibited by the California Constitution from being taxed since 1992, but had been subject to sales tax prior to that constitutional change.
+An example of an exemption required by the California Constitution is the limitation on on the growth of assessed value under Proposition 13.
+This limitation implies a homeowner who had bought a homeat the California median in 1980 would be paying less than one-third of what a new homeowner would pay for buying a house at the median price in 2019.
+The limitations on assessed value for both commercial and residential property imply subsidies to existing property owners that would be equal to tens of billions of dollars. - Changes in tax law that alter penalties or interest or that accelerate or defer tax payments are generally not considered tax expenditures unless they are very narrowly targeted.
+For example, the County Assessors and Tax Collectors pledged to waive penalties and fees this year for late property tax payments in cases of COVID-19 hardship.